kubernetes/kops/docs/development/instancesizes.md

 less if we start reserving capacity on the master.

 * kube-dns is relatively CPU hungry, and runs on the nodes.

+* We restrict CNI controllers to 100m.
+If a controller needs more, it can support a user-settable option.

+* Setting a resource limit is a bad idea: https://github.com/kubernetes/kubernetes/issues/51135